 My kids and I loved The Dog Prince and were just as pleased with this sequel.
 In The Dog Princess, Ammed and Celia must help Paint rescue his new friend.
 They encounter danger in the spooky Dark Forest and overcome many barriers to save the day.
 I love that the author always weaves a good lesson for children through his characters and the events of the story.
 It’s a fun, fairy tale with a very happy ending.
 There could easily be another tale of adventure in Brink to follow this one…I hope, I hope!

-The Dog Princess is available for $.99 at:
+Buy The Dog Princess Now for $.99:

 One Saturday, when Celia’s father was at the market, Celia went to see Ammed.
 “I haven’t seen you for a while,” she said.